Scientific-Computing-Lab/ADAR-GPT/README.md

 - Pads with 'N' if insufficient flanking sequence
 - Removes structure information to focus on sequence-only input

 **Note**: Example files showing the expected input/output formats are provided in the `input_file/` directory.
+The provided files contain sample data (100-1,000 examples) for format demonstration.
 Use these as templates for your own data preparation.

 **File Naming Convention:**
 - `X_YP_*.jsonl`: Contains sites with X% ≤ editing < Y% (positives) vs. editing < X% (negatives)
 - `15P_*.jsonl`: Contains sites with editing ≥ 15% (positives) vs. editing < 15% (negatives)